Does sugar from fruit spike insulin?

 Since fruit contains fiber, your body reacts differently to its natural sugars.
 Still, if you eat large portions, too much fruit sugar could contribute to health problems such as: Weight gain.
 Diabetes.

-READ ALSO: What are the roles and responsibilities of associate consultant?
+READ ALSO: What are examples of organizational resources?

 Is too much fruit bad for diabetics?